cereal-lab/EvoParsons/readme.md

+See project webpage at https://cereal-lab.github.io/EvoParsons/

 This repository hosts the "mark 2" and "mark 3" versions of the EvoParsons software.
 EvoParsons mark 1 is still available at https://sourceforge.net/projects/evotutoring

 # Repository Content #